Author: Sophie Gower | 27th April 2026 | Category: International Moving

 Planning a move to New York from the UK?
 You're not the only one considering a fresh start in one of the world's most exciting cities.
 Whether you're moving for work, study, family or simply a new adventure, moving to New York is a dream shared by many.
+At Pickfords, we understand that international removals can feel overwhelming, but with the right guidance, it doesn't have to be!

 This comprehensive guide answers all your questions and explains exactly how to move from New York to the UK.
 From choosing the right shipping option to securing a visa and settling into life in the Big Apple, we've got you covered.

-Why move to New York?
+Why move to New York from the UK?

 New York is one of the most iconic cities in the world.
-Known for its energy, opportunity and culture, it offers world-class entertainment, a diverse job market and some of the most recognisable landmarks on the planet - from Central Park and the
+Known for its energy, opportunity and culture, it offers world-class entertainment, a diverse job market and some of the most recognisable landmarks on the planet - from Central Park and the Statue of Liberty to the Empire State Building and Times Square.

-Each borough offers its own lifestyle: Manhattan is fast-paced and dynamic, Brooklyn is creative and cultural, Queens is diverse and family-friendly, the Bronx is historic and community-driven, and Staten Island offers a suburban feel just a ferry ride
+Each borough offers its own lifestyle: Manhattan is fast-paced and dynamic, Brooklyn is creative and cultural, Queens is diverse and family-friendly, the Bronx is historic and community-driven, and Staten Island offers a suburban feel just a ferry ride away from the city.
+Understanding these local features can help you decide where in New York you might want to live.

 Step 1: Understand your visa options